tonethar/IGME-430-Spring-2021/core-skills/1-client-tools-and-http-protocol.md

 7) The first part of the HTTP *response message* is the *status line* - which includes a *status code* and a *reason phrase* - give 3 examples of each

-8) TThe second part of the HTTP *response message* are the *response header fields* - give 3 examples of these
+8) The second part of the HTTP *response message* are the *response header fields* - give 3 examples of these

 <hr>